chrissimpkins/Crunch/docs/MACOSGUI.md

 ### 2. Install with dmg Installer

-[Download the dmg installer](https://github.com/chrissimpkins/Crunch/releases/download/v1.1.0/Crunch-Installer.dmg), click it, and drag the Crunch icon to your Applications directory.
+[Download the latest release of the dmg installer](https://github.com/chrissimpkins/Crunch/releases/latest), click it, and drag the Crunch icon in the Installer window to the Applications directory displayed in the Installer window.

 Upgrade by following the same instructions and allowing the new version to replace the old version on your system.